 Taxe de Sejour: In France it is necessary to pay a taxe de sejour (tourist tax) at the end of your stay.

-The cost is 90 cents per night per adult over 16yrs.
-This will be calculated and added to your balance payment when requested by JDV.
+The cost is 90 cents per night per adult over 18yrs.
+This will be collected by the owner in cash at the end of your stay.

 Damage Deposit: The owners request a damage deposit of 140.00 Euros on arrival.
 This will be refunded to you at the end of your holiday less the replacement cost of any breakages or damage.